mindey/subfiles/README.rst

 Purpose
 -------

-Extracts subtypes of files in a directory, so as to have a list of file **sub**-extensions appearing in directory.
+Introduce command ``subtypes`` to extract subtypes of files in a directory, so as to have a list of file **sub**-extensions appearing in directory.

 Usage
 -----